Beg for You

 "Beg for You" is a song by British singer Charli XCX featuring Japanese-British singer Rina Sawayama.
 It was released on 27 January 2022 as the third single from XCX's fifth studio album, Crash (2022).
 The song interpolates Swedish singer September's 2006 single "Cry for You".
-The song received widepsread acclaim from music critics.
+The song received positive reviews from music critics.
 It peaked at number 3 in Malta and number 24 in the UK.

 Background

 Charli XCX first teased a collaboration with Rina Sawayama in May 2021 on a TikTok live in which she discussed details about her upcoming album Crash and played multiple snippets of upcoming tracks from the album, including a 45-second-long one of the then-untitled collaboration with Sawayama.
 In December 2021, screenshots of text messages between XCX and Sawayama discussing a collaboration were posted on Instagram.
 On 21 January 2022, Sawayama revealed the title of the single on her TikTok account.
 The song premiered on 27 January 2022 on BBC Radio 1.

 In an interview with Entertainment Weekly, XCX discussed her inspiration behind "Beg for You".
 She stated that "It feels to me like one of those songs that comes on at the height of a party where you are a little bit [fucked] up, you maybe want to cry, but you also want to dance.
 When I was driving through L.A. listening to this beat for the first time, I felt a real sense of euphoria - but also this quite nostalgic thing.
 Because it's a garage beat, it reminded me of being at home in the U.K., at a house party with my friends who I've known since I was 12 years old."
 Additionally, she revealed that her and Sawayama first collaborated on a ballad for XCX's 2019 studio album Charli, but the track was scrapped after Sawayama expressed a desire to create a pop track instead.
 The song's demo was pitched to XCX, who "changed a few lyrics here and there, and sang it", and then forwarded it to Sawayama.